datalad-handbook/book/docs/usecases/collaborative_data_management.rst

 #.
 Upon completion, the results are published alongside the original data
    for further consumption.

-The data types and methods mentioned in this usecase belong to the scientific field of neuroimaging, but the basic workflow is domain-agnostic.
+The data types and methods mentioned in this use case belong to the scientific field of neuroimaging, but the basic workflow is domain-agnostic.

 The Challenge